 HOW DO I SCHEDULE A CAMPUS TOUR?

-Those interested in learning more about the EAGLES Program on Auburn’s campus should attend a Preview Day.
-The next Preview Day will be held on March 27, 2020.
+Due to COVID-19, information on tours is currently not available.
+Those interested in learning more about the EAGLES Program on Auburn’s campus should attend a virtual Preview Day or in-person Preview Day, to be announced once plans for on-campus activities are finalized.
+This information will be updated once the plans are ready to communicate to the community.
 Details on how to register to attend will be emailed to those on our email list and shared via our Facebook (@eaglesprogram) and Instagram (@eaglesprogramau) in early Spring.
 The EAGLES program does not schedule one-on-one tours.

 WHAT IS THE COST OF THE PROGRAM?